rd--/stsc3/md/c-smalltalk.md

 - a two-level precedence model (unary and n-ary messages bind equally and more closely than binary messages)
 - implicit grouping of message argument expressions
 - a notation for binding variables when they are declared
+- a notation for writing class definitions and for extending existing classes

 C-Smalltalk files have the extension _.stc_.

 The _stc_ Emacs mode includes keybindings to translate C-Smalltalk expressions to Smalltalk, and then forward the translation to a Smalltalk interpreter.

-## Relation to SuperCollider Syntax
+## Relation to SuperCollider

 C-Smalltalk utilises a subset of the SuperCollider syntax as an alternate notation for writing Smalltalk programs.